tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 > I don't expect people to carry a bibliography for every bit of knowledge they have, but if one uses "science" to back a larger argument the least you can do is show *some* source.

-> Some examples I've heard with some evidence demonstrating otherwise: ["undocumented immigrants take more from government resources than they contribute"](https://www.pbs.org/newshour/economy/making-sense/4-myths-about-how-immigrants-affect-the-u-s-economy), ["According to the Laffer Curve, lowering taxes will actually increase tax revenue"](https://www.washingtonpost.com/politics/2019/06/01/trump-is-giving-arthur-laffer-presidential-medal-freedom-economists-arent-laughing/)
+> Some examples I've heard with empirical evidence/expert testinomny demonstrating otherwise: ["undocumented immigrants take more resources from the government resources than they contribute"](https://www.pbs.org/newshour/economy/making-sense/4-myths-about-how-immigrants-affect-the-u-s-economy), ["the Laffer Curve says lowering taxes will actually increase tax revenue"](https://www.washingtonpost.com/politics/2019/06/01/trump-is-giving-arthur-laffer-presidential-medal-freedom-economists-arent-laughing/)

 My experiences and the attention on fake news and disinformation in the 21st century is just a reminder how bad this problem has become and demonstrates the need to verify "facts" we here.

-Linking provides accountability to help deal with this.
-That way when a tweet or blog links "scientific study: `some_antivax_blog.net` (or fox news)", my peers and I can judge the reliability of the info[^7].
+Linking provides accountability to help combat this.
+That way when a tweet or blog links "scientific study: `some_antivax_blog.net`", people can judge the reliability of the info[^7].

-[^6]: But to be honest of my own biases, I'm a much more lax about verifying this information if I believe it
+[^7]: But to be honest of my own biases, I'm a a bit more lax about verifying this information if I already believed it

-[^7]: Of course, I've been guilty of being lazy about verifying information plenty of times

 # Weaknesses